 Hala Enani joined Esterad Bank in 2021 in investor relations division reporting directly to the Chief Executive Officer.
-She is involved in investor relations and corporate communications activities.
-A key role of this standalone function is to provide clients and shareholders with up-to-date information about the Bank's investment portfolio, and new investor-related regulatory requirements.
+She is involved in investor relations, which is a key role of this standalone function is to provide clients and shareholders with up-to-date information about the Bank's investment portfolio, and new investor-related regulatory requirements.

-Before joining Esterad Bank, Hala had a 13 years' experience in insurance and used to be an Assistant Manager in general insurance division in Bahrain National Insurance Company and she holds a diploma in Chartered Insurance Institute (CII), UK.
+Before joining Esterad Bank, Hala had 13 years' experience in insurance and used to be an Assistant Manager in general insurance division in Bahrain National Insurance Company and she holds a diploma in Chartered Insurance Institute (CII), UK.
 She holds a Level 7 in digital transformation, BIBF, and a Bachelor's degree in Computer Science from University of Bahrain.